 12:2 And be not conformed to this world: but be ye transformed by the renewing of your mind [into the very mind of God], that ye may prove [demonstrate by our actions] what is that good, and acceptable, and perfect, will of God.

 Building the city of Jerusalem

-Notice that from the time that the Temple was built the high priest had changed from Jeshua [Yeshua, called Joshua the high priest] the son of Jozadak, to Eliashib.
+Notice that from the time that the Temple was built and completed in 517 – 516 B.C. decades earlier; the high priest had changed from Jeshua [Yeshua, called Joshua the high priest] the son of Jozadak, to Eliashib.

-Jeshua the high priest and Zerubbabel the governor built the Temple, late Ezra went to set up the Temple service and restore true religion and then Eliashib and Nehemiah built the walls of the city Jerusalem.
+Jeshua the high priest and Zerubbabel the governor built the Temple, some sixty years later Ezra went to restore true religion in 457 C.C. and then in 444 B.C.
+Eliashib and Nehemiah built the walls of the city Jerusalem.

-A list of those who built what part of the city walls.
+A list of those who built their parts of the city walls.

 This is an extensive list filling the rest of this chapter.